 Tab 1 text (50 words max):

-The great thing about the G Suite – Google Apps for Work is that if you get stuck, a simple Google search will normally find the answer for you.
+The great thing about the G Suite is that if you get stuck, a simple Google search will normally find the answer for you.
 There is also a built-in help tool for step-by-step guidance, or you can find help on the Google Apps Learning Centre.

-UK IT are also available to help by using one of the methods below.
-Chat by clicking on UK IT Service Desk Chat Phone speed dial #6321, freephone 08000 132 232 or international + 44 121 607 8888 Online via the UK IT Service Desk - Self Service Mobile via the IT Support App available from Apps@Work
+ME IT are also available to help by using one of the methods below.
+Chat by clicking on ME IT Service Desk Chat Phone speed dial #4357 Online via the ME IT Service Desk - Self Service Mobile via the IT Support App available from Apps@Work

 Tab 2 image: